jorruior/gencode-riboseqORFs/README.md

   -m METHOD, --collapse_method=METHOD
-                        Method to cluster ORF variants. 'longest_string' will collapse ORFs if the longest shared string is above -c threshold (default). 'psite_overlap' is a slower
+                        Method to cluster ORF variants. 'longest_string' will collapse ORFs if the longest shared string is above -c threshold and the start codon and/or stop codon are shared (default). 'psite_overlap' is a slower method that collapses ORFs if the fraction of shared psites is above -c threshold
-                        method that collapses ORFs if the fraction of shared psites is above -c threshold -a CALCULATE_COORDINATES, --make_annot_bed=CALCULATE_COORDINATES
+  -a CALCULATE_COORDINATES, --make_annot_bed=CALCULATE_COORDINATES
                         If ORF BED file is not available, generate it from the FASTA file.
 WARNING: BED file will be writen to the